 Diane received her Bachelor’s degree in speech-language pathology from Loyola College and her Master’s degree in speech-language pathology from Columbia University.

-Diane has served as an advocate for children with special needs in the NJ public schools.
-She has been a liaison for parents on speech and language development.
-She collaborates with parents and other service providers in order to help children achieve maximum potential in the classroom setting.
+Diane has served as an advocate for children with special needs in the NJ school system.
+She has been a liaison for parents seeking speech-language services for their child.

 Diane joined the Suburban Speech Center in 2018.